dekubu/panamax/README.md

   multiarch: false
 ```

-This is also a good option if you're running MRSK from a CI server that shares architecture with the deployment servers.
+This is also a good option if you're running PNMX from a CI server that shares architecture with the deployment servers.

 ### Using a different Dockerfile or context when building